 Spread Joy – Don’t forget to spread joy to everyone this month by passing out gifts, organizing a staff caroling session throughout the halls of your community, or booking a favorite entertainer for your New Year celebration.
 A little extra love can go a long way during this month.

 Intergenerational – Invite grandkids to your community to have some snowy fun indoors.
-Host a snowball toss by crumpling up balls of white paper and tossing them into hula hoops, or make homemade snow globes together.
+Host a snowball toss by crumpling up balls of white paper and tossing them into hula hoops.
 Share a snack of snowball snack cakes and hot cocoa before watching the cartoon “Frosty the Snowman,” and then heading home.

 Sensory Kit – You can take comfort and joy with you using a portable sensory kit.
 Grab a holiday tin and fill it with Christmas-patterned fleece, Hershey Kisses (if it suits the dietary needs of your participants), a box full of artificial snow, curling ribbon, wrapping paper, candy canes, and scents of pine, peppermint, clove, and cinnamon.
 You can also make up an entire kit dedicated to holiday cookie baking with a rolling pin, cookie cutters, flour, nutmeg, cinnamon, and icing pipers.